Teenager missing for 17 months may be in Washington, police say

 AUBURN, Wash. — Detectives from Tennessee are looking for a teenage girl who has been missing since October 2019.
-Detectives say her father kidnapped her and her dogs.
-They believe she could be here in Washington.
+Detectives said her father kidnapped her and her dogs.
+They believe she could be in Washington state.

 Daphne Westbrook is now 17 years old, and for the last 17 months, her mother, Rhona Curtsinger, has been waiting in Chattanooga.

-"We just need her to be found so she can get the help she needs before it's too late," she said.
+"We just need her to be found so she can get the help she needs before it's too late," said Curtsinger.

 The last time she saw her mother, Daphne took her dogs for a weekend visit with her dad, John Westbrook.

-Detectives say John Westbook then kidnapped his daughter, taking the dogs with him.
-They say she's being held against her will, unable to communicate with the outside world and is in danger, physically and mentally.
+Detectives said John Westbook then kidnapped his daughter, taking the dogs with him.
+They said she's being held against her will, unable to communicate with the outside world and is in danger, physically and mentally.

-"I love her and I want her to be OK," Custinger said.
+"I love her and I want her to be OK," said Curtsinger.

 Daphne was last seen in Denver, Colorado, but detectives believe she could be with her father in Auburn, staying with his sister Krystalynn Westbrook Martin.
 Westbrook Martin is said to work at the Auburn Adventist Academy.
 She's allegedly not being cooperative with detectives.